onegunsamurai/coloring_prob_solver/README.md

 Solver for Coloring Problem

-#This is a simple Coloring Problem Solver.
+#This is a simple Coloring Problem Solver for one of the Coursera's assignment projects in "Discrete Optimization Course". .

 Data folder contains different datasets of diverse difficulty.